Yesferal/Mobile-Script-Sh/README.md

 # Mobile Scripts (Shell)
-Here you can find a bunch of useful sh scripts.
+Here you can find a bunch of useful Shell (sh) scripts.

 Feel free to use them as you needed.